 Interestingly, NIAAA wants us to argue that “Unfortunately, many teens will not ‘grow out of it’.”
 Implicit is the belief that adults should not consume alcohol even when legally able to do so.
 The agency apparently envisions a society in which abstention from alcohol is the norm.
 That’s a vision it shares with temperance and prohibition advocates.

 While not all students will try alcohol, virtually all normal young people will do so.
 And they will do so without ill effects.
 But NIAAA wants us to promote the discredited “steppingstone” hypothesis.
 That’s the idea that drinking leads to smoking which leads to marijuana, which leads to crack, which leads to cocaine.
-That leads to degradation, illness and death.
+T\In turn, that leads to degradation, illness and death.

 “Making it illegal to drink until 21 increases the desire for the ‘forbidden fruit.’
 Then, when students turn 21, they’ll drink even more.”

 NIAAA wants us to assert incorrectly that “Actually the opposite is true.
 Early legal access to alcohol is associated with higher rates of drinking as an adult.”

 In reality, research has clearly shown the “forbidden fruit” exists among adults under the age of 21.
 On the other hand, there is no evidence that the increased desire to drink continues after students turn 21.
 In fact, at age 21, many find that it’s no longer much fun to get into bars and to drink.
 That’s precisely because it’s legal for them to do so.

 Observation on “Responses to Arguments against the Minimum Legal Drinking Age”

 The federal government is guilty of presenting deceptive and misleading arguments.
 And it does so to defend the current minimum legal drinking age.
-A major question larger is the legitimacy of government to intrude into public and political debates.
+A major question is it legitimate for the government to intrude into political debates.
 Perhaps Congress should exert more oversight of federal agencies.
 The NIAAA’s “Responses to Arguments against the Minimum Legal Drinking Age” illustrates the need for such oversight.